 Revelation 6:6 "One dry *measure of wheat for a denarius $100, three dry measures of barley for a denarius $100, don't damage the oil or the wine" — hmm, sounds like a trading floor. * one choenix — slightly over 1 litre — a day's rations

 About the drachm (Silver Greek coin — value approximately equivalent to a denarius): Note though, that as the level of silver in the Roman denarius was debased to about 80% purity, only the tetradrachm (Tyrian shekel) and didrachm coins minted at Tyre (at least 94% purity) were acceptable in temple offerings.
+History records that after the mint at Tyre closed in 19 BC, the Jews received permission from the Romans to mint identical coins, with their mint thought to have been close to, or even at the Temple itself.
 And as the level of commission was frequently excessive, allowing many money-changers to become rich, no wonder Jesus brought out the whip.

 Luke 15:8 "If a woman having ten drachma ($1000), loses one ($100), will she not light the house, sweep and search, and when she finds it, call all her friends and neighbours so they can rejoice with her".